Advertisement

 That said, when it comes to carbs, you do need to consider quality as well as quantity.
 Some carbohydrates are simply better for our bodies than others.
 High-quality carbs contain more fiber, which helps slow your digestion and, in turn, keeps your blood sugar from spiking.
 Low-quality carbs, on the other hand, have usually been processed or refined in some way.
 This may strip away most of that helpful fiber.

 Naturally occurring carbs, found in fruits, vegetables, whole grains, legumes and seeds, should be a part of a healthy diet.
-In fact, dietary guidelines suggest that between 45 and 65 percent of your daily calories should come from carbohydrates.
-But avoid refined grains like white rice and foods with added sugars, including baked desserts and candy, which are high in calorie but low in nutritional value.
+But avoid refined grains like white rice and foods with added sugars, including baked desserts and candy, which are high in calories but low in nutritional value.

 4 / 6

 Your diet affects your metabolism, so when it comes to shedding extra pounds, the source of your calories matters.
 Sugar-rich foods, like cakes and cookies, can cause a spike in your blood sugar—a signal to your body that it should hold onto more fat.
-This isn’t a good thing for those looking to slim down.
+This isn’t a good thing for those looking to get to a healthy weight.
 Instead, fuel your body with lean protein, fresh produce, whole grains and a moderate amount of healthy fats.

 Rather than making a trip to the vending machine, think ahead and prepare and pack healthy meals and snacks that you can have when hunger strikes in the afternoon.